Skip to main content

 Charkula- A Dance with a Hill of Fire

-Uttar Pradesh is the most populous and fourth largest state of India which lies in the northern central part of the country having a human population of more than 200 million.
+Uttar Pradesh is the most populous and the fourth largest state of India.
+It lies in the northern, central part of the country having a population of more than 200 million.
 It is a state with a rich and diverse cultural heritage and is home to a very old tradition of dance and music.
 Kathak, a classical dance form, grew and flourished in Uttar Pradesh.
-Apart from Kathak, this state is the home of many other folk dances such as Khyal, Raslila, Nautanki etc.
+Apart from Kathak, this state is home to many other folk dances such as Khyal, Raslila, Nautanki etc.

 But one of the most spectacular but lesser-known folk dances of Uttar Pradesh is the ‘Charkula Dance’.
 In this dance, performers are veiled women who balance a large multi-tiered circular wooden pyramid on their heads and dance on the rhythm of Rasiya which are songs dedicated to Hindu God Lord Krishna and his female consort Radha.
 Rasiya songs describe the love of the divine couple Radha and Lord Krishna and are sung accompanying the rhythm of huge drums locally known as Bumb.
 The Charkula dance is mainly associated with the Braj region (Mathura) of Uttar Pradesh and is popular among the Brahmin community of the villages in this area.
 Braj region is full of legendary stories of Lord Krishna (Hindu God) as he was born and grew up there.